TheDaemoness/IceAndShadow3/main/scala/mod/iceandshadow3/README.md

 Contains `IceAndShadow3`.

-Otherwise, exclusively contains pure-static classes which are immediately relevant to the overall initialization/configuration of IaS3.
+Otherwise, contains types and pure-static classes/singletons that are immediately relevant to the overall initialization/configuration of IaS3.

-Despite Scala offering the option to do otherwise, the Scala files mostly follow the one-public-class-per-file rule.
+## Type Usage Restrictions
+Certain types/interfaces/objects of certain types/enumerations may not be used outside of certain packages.
+Below is the list of such restrictions.

+Classes in `net.minecraft` or any subpackage may only be used in `mod.iceandshadow3.compat`.

+Classes in `net.minecraftforge` or any subpackage may only be used in `mod.iceandshadow3.forge`.

+These restrictions do not apply to the `mod.iceandshadow3` package itself.

 ## Type Name Prefixes
 Two adjacent capital letters at the start of a class/file name are indicative of a type name prefix.